15 Awesome Things To Do In Tallinn [Estonia] In 2024

 6. Visit the Danish King’s Garden

 The Danish King's Garden is one of the weird, yet wonderful sights in Tallinn.
-The area is the birthplace of the danish flag.
+The area is the birthplace of the Danish flag.
 The garden remains an area where locals honour the role Denmark played in Estonia's history.

 It’s a totally free area to explore too, so again, a great spot for those looking for the best places to visit in Tallinn on a budget!